 Additionally, to reduce the risk of corrosion, the pH of your drinking water is adjusted with sodium hydroxide.

-One step the we take to ensure our drinking water is of the highest quality is to require backflow preventers to be installed by consumers who have potential hazards on their property which have a greater chance of polluting or contaminating our water in case of backflow.
+To ensure our drinking water is of the highest quality, the City of Santa Rosa requires backflow preventers to be installed by consumers who have potential hazards on their property which have a greater chance of polluting or contaminating our water in case of backflow.